redhat-openstack/website/source/rdo/faq.html.md

 ## What is RDO?

 RDO is two things.
-It's a freely-available, community-supported distribution of OpenStack that runs on Red Hat Enterprise Linux, CentOS, Fedora, and their derivatives.
-In addition to providing a set of software packages, it's also a community of users of cloud computing platform on Red Hat Linux operating systems to get help and compare notes on running OpenStack.
+It's a freely-available, community-supported distribution of OpenStack that runs on Red Hat Enterprise Linux (RHEL), CentOS, Fedora, and their derivatives.
+In addition to providing a set of software packages, it's also a community of users of cloud computing platform on Red Hat-based operating systems to get help and compare notes on running OpenStack.

+RDO aims to be the natural option for anyone that wants to run the most recently released version of OpenStack on supported systems.
+Whether you are interested in running OpenStack on RHEL in a production environment, or doing a proof-of-concept deployment on CentOS, RDO is for you.

 ## What does RDO stand for?